Access disability support

 What to expect

-We’ll invite you to meet with us, and together we’ll work out what support you need to thrive at AUT.
+We’ll invite you to meet with us, and together we’ll work out what you need to thrive at AUT.

 We’ll make sure your lecturers and faculties know what support you need and who’s providing it.
-If anything changes in your programme, let us know and we’ll update your plan.

 Your cultural identity matters here.
 You’re welcome to bring a support person to your appointment, or we can arrange for one of our cultural advisors to be there.